KingofHamster/Smart-Phone-Project/README.md

 - Search

 Wang Jiaxing
-- Posts page
+- Main Page
-- Comment & like
+  - Display list of posts author and time.
   - New post
+- Content Page
+  - The content of the post, comment function and reply.

 Tang Shaowei